 Melt a knob of butter on the stove in the biggest saucepan you can find, gently heat the butter but don’t let it burn.
 If you’re using squeezy golden syrup give the bottle a really good squeeze, I use plenty of syrup as I like my cakes really chewy!
-Next sieve the coco powder into the pan, remove from heat and continue stirring until combined and any lumps are smoothed out.
-In honesty I don’t usually sieve the coco powder but if you prefer to you can.
+Next sieve the cocoa powder into the pan, remove from heat and continue stirring until combined and any lumps are smoothed out.
+In honesty, I don’t usually sieve the cocoa powder but if you prefer to you can.

 Place the Krispie mixture into your lined tin and press it down firmly with the back of a spoon.

 If it’s sticking my tip is to place a sheet of parchment over and press with your hand or with the spoon until level and smooth.

 Break up the chocolate into a suitable bowl and melt it in the microwave. keep an eye on it as chocolate burns really easily.
 I usually remove it when the chocolate has softened and then stir until smooth.
 I do it this way for ease but you can use a Bain Marie if you prefer.

 Once melted pour over the Krispies and spread over the top until even.